xeusteerapat/feature-sliced-se-commu/slides.md

 <div>
 <v-click>

-- Upper layers can import from lower layers
+- App can import from both Shared and Features
-- Lower layers CANNOT import from upper layers
+- Features CANNOT import App
 - Shared layer has no external dependencies

 </v-click>